 The comments and actions of Channel Seven’s rivals is also interesting, if not bewildering.

 Drug use in the AFL has been an ongoing story for the last three years.
-Despite broad criticism of its three-strike rule, the AFL and its patronising AFLPA has steadfastly refused to adopt a zero tolerance stance similar to that taken by other Australian sporting codes including the NSW NRL.
+Despite broad criticism of its three-strike rule, the AFL and its patronising AFLPA has steadfastly refused to adopt a zero tolerance stance similar to that taken by other Australian sporting codes including the New South Wales Rugby League (NSWRL).

 According to the AFL and the AFLPA, the Seven network breached the players’ privacy by purchasing documents that had allegedly been found in the street.